bronsonp/matlab-job-manager/README.md

 To use the job server:

 1. Start up another copy of Matlab *on your local machine* and run `jobmgr.server.start_server`.
+2. On the remote machine(s), start the workers with any of:
+  - `$ ./+jobmgr/+server/start-workers-locally.sh hostname-of-machine-running-the-server number-of-workers-to-start` This will run the specified number of workers on the machine where you run this command.
+  - `$ ./+jobmgr/+server/start-workers-with-qsub.sh hostname-of-machine-running-the-server number-of-workers-to-start` This will run the specified number of workers on your compute cluster using the `qsub` tool for job submission.
-2. On the remote machine(s), run the script `start-workers-locally.sh`.
-If you have a cluster managed by PBS, you can use the script `start-workers-with-qsub.sh`.
-These scripts are in the folder `+jobmgr/+server`.
-You can also start workers manually by running the Matlab command `jobmgr.server.start_worker('server_hostname')` where `server_hostname` is the hostname or IP address of your local machine.
+  - To roll your own mechanism for starting workers, you need to call the Matlab function `jobmgr.server.start_worker('server_hostname')` where `server_hostname` is the hostname or IP address of the machine running the job server.
-3. When you are finished, tell the workers to quit: `jobmgr.server.control('quit_workers')`.
+3. Workers will poll the job server every 10 seconds for new jobs.
+You must manually quit the workers when you are finished.
+You can tell the server to immediately kill all workers with: `jobmgr.server.control('quit_workers')`.
+Alternatively, you can quit the job server and the workers will quit after a timeout.
+For a controlled shutdown, run `jobmgr.server.control('quit_workers_when_idle')`, which will quit workers only if they would have otherwise been idle.

-* If clients crash, the server will think the job is still running.
+* Important note: if clients crash, the server will think the job is still running.
 Restart the server in this case.

 ### PBS / Torque / qsub